In

 up the tracklist, and both Eddie and Barry collaborated

 together to finalize and mix the album.
+On

 January 25th, 2005, Zakk, Craig, and James went into the studio